-If any of the people you owe money to in your original plan have already stopped interest and late payment charges, reducing the amount you pay them could mean they start to reapply these charges to your balances once again.
+If any of the creditors you owe money to in your original DMP have already stopped interest and late payment charges, reducing the amount you pay them could mean they start to reapply these charges to your balances once again.

-They will argue you have broken the original DMP agreement you made with them and so they are at liberty to add additional interest.
+They will argue you have broken the agreement you made with them and so they are at liberty to add additional interest.

 Once there is a track record or your new monthly payments being paid on time, your creditors should be persuaded to freeze their interest once again.
-However, you should remember that a debt management plan is an informal agreement and there are no guarantees of when interest will be frozen.
+However you should remember that the plan is an informal agreement and there are no guarantees of when interest will be frozen.

 What if your DMP Company says they can no longer work with you?

-If you are working with a debt management company who manages your debt management plan there is no reason why they cannot simply include the new debts into your plan for you.
+If you are working with a debt management company who manages your Plan there is no reason why they cannot simply include the new debts for you.

 Having said that, some debt management organisations may argue that you have broken the rules of your DMP by taking more credit.
 They may then react by telling you that they can no longer deal with you.
 If this is the case, you can move to a new debt management company.